MapsPeople/docs/collections/_web/v3/index.md

 ## Live Demo

-To get an overview of the MapsIndoors webapp capabilities check out a [running version of MapsIndoors here](https://clients.mapsindoors.com/demo).
+To get an overview of the MapsIndoors web app capabilities check out a [running version of MapsIndoors here](https://clients.mapsindoors.com/demo).

 ## Prerequisits before getting your hands dirty